 (c) cause an investigation to be conducted by an authorised officer for the purpose of assessing the likelihood that the child will be in need of protection after the child is born.

-[Section 33B inserted by No. 49 of 2010 s.
+[Section 33B inserted: No. 49 of 2010 s.
 58.]

 Subdivision 2 — Powers relating to investigation